pinco227/dev.pi/README.md

 - ### Structure
     The website is designed to be consistent, intuitive and learnable.
   - Interaction design
-    - For predictability, the interface interacts with user actions as the user expetcs.
+    - For predictability, the interface interacts with user actions as the user expects.
 The scroll/swipe actions respond with the normal behaviour and buttons acts instantly on press.
     - For consistency, the interface offers a subtle visual feedback to the user (on hover, focus and press of buttons and fields) which is similar throughout the application and helps the user to quickly learn the functionality.
   - Information architecture
     - The content is organised and prioritised by importance from top to bottom and left to right.